jimratliff/GenoMac-user/scripts/0_TODOs.md

 This list is being generated January 28, 2026 during a major refactoring of GenoMac-user (to conform to the advancements during the recent Hypervisor-transformation of GenoMac-system).

+- shebang: Use portable version: #!/usr/bin/env zsh
+  - ❑ GenoMac-user: Use only #!/usr/bin/env zsh
+  - ❑ GeoMac-system: Use only #!/usr/bin/env zsh
 - ✅ scripts/tests
   - ✅ Create scripts/tests directory
   - ✅ rename path of each test script